recursivecodes/ivs-esp-whip-demo/README.md

 #### Token Management

-The ESP32-P4 uses a two-tier token system for maximum reliability:
+This app uses a two-tier token system for maximum reliability:

 1. **Primary**: Dynamic tokens from `TOKEN_API_URL` (recommended for production)
 2. **Fallback**: Static `WHIP_TOKEN` (used if API call fails)